-As much as each person likes to out-do the next, the sparkling lights that begin to appear everywhere from city buildings to homes signal to everyone that Christmas is near.
+As much as each person likes to outdo the next, the sparkling lights that begin to appear everywhere, from city buildings to homes, signal to everyone that Christmas is near.

-Don't Let Hanging Christmas Lights Be A Headache
+Don't Let Hanging Christmas Lights Be a Headache

 If you've tried the usual ways of hanging outdoor lights and are frustrated with what should be a simple task becoming complicated, give the binder clip trick a try.

+This method can work for a variety of surfaces and roof edges.
+Using binder clips can save you money and time.
 This leaves you in a better mood and gives you and your family more time to enjoy the Christmas lights and the season.

 Thank you...great idea!
 Going to give it a try next Christmas.

 L C David (author) from Florida on November 28, 2017:

 Thanks for the great idea.
 I had trouble getting my garland and lights to hang correctly around door.
 I didn't want to put nails into the wood and vinyl siding.
 The small and medium binder clips work GREAT!